Aluminum Chromate Conversion Coatings per MIL-C-5541 (MIL-DTL-5541) and ASTM B449-93

 The chromate process provides a clear iridescent to slightly golden iridescent film of low contact resistance.
 The corrosion performance of our aluminum chromate conversion coating is consistent with that of traditional hexavalent processes and is largely a function of the specific alloy that the aluminum chromate conversion coating is applied to.

 Aluminum chromate conversion coatings improve the corrosion resistance of wrought, heat treatable and cast aluminum alloys while providing an excellent base for subsequent painting or powder coating services.
-Our company provides rack aluminum chromate conversion coatings across a wide range of industries including aerospace, defense, medical, electronics and plumbing to name a few.

 Aluminum Chromate Conversion Coatings – Aluminum Chromate Conversion Coatings Properties

 Aluminum chromate conversion coatings, often referred to as chemical film or under the trade names Alodine or Irridite, produce a thin coating in the range of 0.00001-0.00004 inches in thickness.
 Aluminum chromate conversion coatings are amorphous in structure with a gel-like composition hydrated with water.
 This characteristic provides aluminum chromate conversion coatings with a unique self-healing characteristic if scratched or abraded.
 Metal exposed from a scratch slowly becomes covered by soluble chromate from areas adjacent to the scratch.